SWI-Prolog/packages-semweb/doc/rdfdb.md

 conversion is based on the `simple uppercase mapping' defined by Unicode and diacritic removal on the `decomposition type'.
 The approach is lightweight, but somewhat simpleminded for some languages.
-The tables are generated for Unicode characters upto 0x7fff.
+The tables are generated for Unicode characters up to 0x7fff.
 For more information, please check the source-code of the mapping-table generator =|unicode_map.pl|= available in the sources of this package.

-Currently the total order of literals is first based on the type of literal using the ordering _|numeric < string < term|_ Numeric values (integer and float) are ordered by value, integers preceed floats if they represent the same value.
+Currently the total order of literals is first based on the type of literal using the ordering _|numeric < string < term|_ Numeric values (integer and float) are ordered by value, integers precede floats if they represent the same value.
 Strings are sorted alphabetically after case-mapping and diacritic removal as described above.
-If they match equal, uppercase preceeds lowercase and diacritics are ordered on their unicode value.
-If they still compare equal literals without any qualifier preceeds literals with a type qualifier which preceeds literals with a language qualifier.
+If they match equal, uppercase precedes lowercase and diacritics are ordered on their unicode value.
+If they still compare equal literals without any qualifier precedes literals with a type qualifier which precedes literals with a language qualifier.
 Same qualifiers (both type or both language) are sorted alphabetically.